mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 Increasing the number of points in the image
 --------------------------------------------

-The algorithm has an input property, *ResolutionFactor* that allows to increase the number of points in the reconstructed image.
-This is at present done by extending the range (and also the number of points) in the reconstructed data.
-The number of reconstructed points can be increased by any integer factor, but note that this will slow down the algorithm and a greater number of maxent iterations may be needed for the algorithm to converge to a solution.
+The algorithm has an input property, *ResolutionFactor*, that allows to increase the number of points in the reconstructed image.
+This is at present done by extending the range (and therefore the number of points) in the reconstructed data.
+The number of reconstructed points can be increased by any integer factor, but note that this will slow down the algorithm and you may need to increase the number of maxent iterations so that the algorithm is able to converge to a solution.

 An example script where the density of points is increased by a factor of 2 can be found below.
 Note that when a factor of 2 is used, the reconstructed data is twice the size of the original (experimental) data.